Russ Conway: Career

 In 1955, Stanford was talent-spotted while playing in a London club, and was signed to EMI's Columbia label.
 At Columbia, he worked with Norman Newell, who suggested he adopt the stage name of Russ Conway ('Conway' from Newell's early recording association with the singer Steve Conway, and 'Russ' from the Russ Henderson Steel Band).
 Conway spent the mid-1950s providing backing for artists including Gracie Fields and Joan Regan.
 He recorded his first solo single, "Roll The Carpet Up" (coupled with "The Westminster Waltz") in 1957, and later that year had his first hit with "Party Pops", a piano medley of well known songs.

 In 1956, Conway (credited as 'Terry Stanford') composed the music for a BBC Television production of Beauty and the Beast.

 Between 1957 and 1963, Conway had 20 UK chart hits, and in 1959 alone he achieved a cumulative total of 83 weeks on the UK Singles Chart.
-This included two self-penned number one instrumentals, "Side Saddle" and "Roulette", deposing the Platters' "Smoke Gets in Your Eyes" and Elvis Presley's "A Fool Such As I", respectively.
+This included two self-penned number one instrumentals, "Side Saddle" and "Roulette".
 Conway appeared frequently on light entertainment television shows and radio for many years afterwards, performing at the London Palladium on a number of occasions and becoming a regular on the Billy Cotton Band Show for several series.
 He also made recordings as a vocalist.
 Many of his hits featured accompaniment directed by Geoff Love.

 In 1958, Conway (as "Trevor H. Stanford") composed, with Norman Newell, the music for the flop musical Mister Venus, which starred Frankie Howerd and Anton Diffring, The show, with book by Ray Galton and Johnny Speight, opened at the Prince of Wales Theatre on 23 October 1958, but closed after just sixteen performances.

 He was the subject of This Is Your Life in 1959, when he was surprised by Eamonn Andrews during a recording session at the BBC's Studio 1 at 201 Piccadilly, London.

 Conway appeared as himself in French and Saunders' 1994 Christmas special, playing "Side Saddle", or, in an alternative edit, the Gerry and the Pacemakers hit "I Like It", in their spoof of The Piano.